 Oats of any variety are a good source of fiber and complex carbohydrates.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Carbohydrates are important for energy and focus.
 (1, 2)

 Learn about different types of oats here!

 Apples and applesauce contain prebiotic fibers which support good gut health.
 (3) Apples also contain phytochemicals that may reduce cancer and cardiovascular disease risk.
 (4) Choose unsweetened varieties to limit added sugars.

 Nut butter – almond, cashew, peanut, etc. – contains plant-based protein and healthy fats.
 These nutrients help you feel satisfied until your next meal.
 Choose natural varieties (i.e. just nuts and salt) whenever possible.

 Apple cinnamon granola clusters are a healthy snack any time of day!
-Eat between meals for a great midday snack, add them to a balanced lunch, or enjoy before or after a workout or sporting event for a healthy energy boost!
+Eat between meals for a great midday snack, add to a balanced lunch, or enjoy before or after a workout or sporting event for a healthy energy boost!

-After cooking, allow the baked apple granola bites to cool completely.
+Allow the baked apple granola bites to cool completely.
 Once cool, place in an airtight container and store in the pantry for 1 to 2 weeks.